paragraph-xyz/docs/src/pages/docs/coins.md

 description: Coin your writing to unlock new ways of creation, engagement and monetization.
 ---

 Coin your writing on Paragraph, turning it into a unique digital asset that can be collected, traded, and appreciated.
-Coins are a way to reward your readers and create a new layer of interaction with your content.
+Coins are a new way for writers to engage with their audience, earn from their best ideas, and create a community around their work.

 And, for readers, coins are a way to support your favorite writers, collect unique pieces of content, and amplify ideas that resonates with you.